-This symbol is shown beside procedure numbers that take place simultaneously with the previous procedure.
+^{}This symbol is shown beside procedure numbers that take place simultaneously with the previous procedure.

 Note: Online procedures account for 0.5 days in the total time calculation.
 For economies that have a different procedure list for men and women, the graph shows the time for women.
-For more information on methodology, see the Doing Business website (http://www.doingbusiness.org/methodology).
+For more information on methodology, see the Doing Business website (http://doingbusiness.org/en/methodology).
 For details on the procedures reflected here, see the summary below.

-Figure - Dealing with Construction Permits in Kuwait and comparator economies - Measure of Quality
+Figure - Dealing with Construction Permits in Kuwait and comparator economies - Measure of Quality approval, the Ministry will issue a sanitary certificate.
+A site inspection must be conducted before the certificate is issued.